DO-Ui/bombparty-bot/README.md

 # Bombparty bot (Outdated)

-**I recommend you use the new version at https://github.com/DO-Ui/BombpartyBot**
+**THIS BOT IS OUTDATED, check out my new version at https://github.com/DO-Ui/BombpartyBot**

 Ruin your friend's day!